department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 In general, no individual or organization may charge you a fee to help you file your initial application for benefits.
 But they may charge you for unusual expenses.
-It's only after VA has made a decision about your claim that VA-accredited claims agents and attorneys may charge for their services.
+It's only after we've made a decision about your original claim that VA-accredited claims agents and attorneys may charge for their services.
 Make sure you ask up front what, if any, fees you’ll be charged.
 If you believe a claims agent or attorney charged a fee that’s too high, you can challenge it. <br>
 [Find out more in the “How to Challenge a Fee” guide](https://www.va.gov/OGC/docs/Accred/HowtoChallengeaFee.pdf).

 </div>